akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

-An actor can create, or _spawn_, an arbitrary number of child actors, which in turn can spawn children of their own, thus forming an actor hierarchy. @unidoc[akka.actor.typed.ActorSystem] hosts the hierarchy and there can be only one _root actor_, actor at the top of the hierarchy, per `ActorSystem`.
+An actor can create, or _spawn_, an arbitrary number of child actors, which in turn can spawn children of their own, thus forming an actor hierarchy. @unidoc[akka.actor.typed.ActorSystem] hosts the hierarchy and there can be only one _root actor_, actor at the top of the hierarchy of the `ActorSystem`.
 The lifecycle of a child actor is tied to the parent -- a child can stop itself or be stopped at any time but it can never outlive its parent.

+### The Guardian Actor

 The root actor, also called the guardian actor, is created along with the `ActorSystem`.
 Messages sent to the actor system are directed to the root actor.
 The root actor is defined by the behavior used to create the `ActorSystem`, named `HelloWorldMain.main` in the example below:

 Scala
 :  @@snip [IntroSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/IntroSpec.scala) { #hello-world }